vyca2017/content/static/legal/terms.md

 ### 13. Copyright Policy

 13.1 You agree to set up a process to respond to notices of alleged infringement that comply with the United States' Digital Millennium Copyright Act ("DMCA notices").
 It is Graphcool's policy to respond to DMCA notices or other applicable copyright laws and to terminate the accounts of repeat infringers.
 We reserve the right to take down content in your Application or, if necessary, the Application itself upon receipt of a valid DMCA notice.
-For more information, please go to http://www.Graphcool.com/about/policies.

 ### 14. Other Content